What Is This Feature?

 - Remove any potentially confusing elements from different user role views in Kapost

 This article is most relevant for Kapost Admins.
-Other Kapost user roles should read this article about applying custom fields when creating content and initiatives.
+Other Kapost users should read this article about applying custom fields when creating content and initiatives.

 How It Helps